-Cars, vans, motorcycles and other light passenger vehicles won’t need to have an MOT if they’re over 40 years old and have not been substantially changed in the previous 30 years.
+Cars, vans, motorcycles and other light passenger vehicles don’t need to have an MOT if they’re over 40 years old and have not been substantially changed in the previous 30 years.

-At the moment, only vehicles first built before 1960 are exempt from needing an MOT.
+Previously, only vehicles first built before 1960 were exempt from needing an MOT.

-When the rules change on 20 May 2018, vehicles meeting the criteria won’t need an MOT from the 40th anniversary of when they were registered.
+Since the rules changed on 20 May 2018, vehicles meeting the criteria no longer need an MOT from the 40th anniversary of when they were registered.

 If a car was first registered on 31 May 1978, it won’t need an MOT from 31 May 2018.

-Drivers won’t have to apply to stop getting an MOT for their vehicle.
+Drivers don’t have to apply to stop getting an MOT for their vehicle.